14th Pennsylvania Cavalry Regiment: Early action

-Although not at the Battle of Gettysburg, the regiment was involved with pursuing Robert E. Lee's Army of Northern Virginia as it was retreating from the battle in Pennsylvania to Virginia.
-On July 4, Major Foley led a force of 300 men (including men from the 14th Pennsylvania Cavalry and other regiments) that burned a Potomac River bridge and captured enemy soldiers.
-The remaining portion of Averell's brigade boarded an eastbound train on July 8, and reported to Cumberland, Maryland.
-On July 13, Colonel Schoonmaker led most of the regiment as it was involved with capturing one of Lee's supply wagon trains and several hundred prisoners.
+The regiment took part in the pursuit of Robert E. Lee's Army of Northern Virginia as it was retreating from Pennsylvania to Virginia after the Battle of Gettysburg.
+On July 4, Major Foley led a force of 300 men (including men from the 14th Pennsylvania Cavalry and other regiments) that burned a bridge over the Potomac River and captured enemy soldiers.
+On July 13, Colonel Schoonmaker led most of the regiment as it was involved with capturing one of Lee's supply trains and several hundred prisoners.
 Foley's detachment rejoined the regiment shortly after July 15.
-On July 19, the regiment confronted Major General Jubal Early's Confederate division near Hedgesville, but retreated to Martinsburg after Early tried to move around the Union flank.